What you need to do

 - Go to WebSIS to submit degree application for your advanced degree.

-- Indicate whether you plan to attend Commencement in June, pick up your diploma in the Registrar's Office, Room 5-117, or have your diploma mailed to you.
+- Indicate whether you plan to attend Commencement in June, or pick up your diploma in Room 5-117 beginning the Tuesday after Commencement, or have your diploma mailed to you.
 You will be allowed to attend Commencement only if you provide this information.

 - The name on your diploma must be your legal name, but you may choose whether or not to include your middle name.
 Include accent marks, if applicable.

 - Limit advanced degree thesis titles to 18 words and try to write out technical terms rather than using special notations (subscripts, Greek letters, etc.).

 - Contact us with questions related to advanced degree graduation.